Coming March 4, 2021, Samsung V/X Live is a free content-rich virtual conference and networking event for businesses of all sizes.

-As warehouses add complexity to operations and become more connected, managers need a way to do more with their computing devices.
+As warehouses and manufacturing facilities add complexity to operations and become more connected, managers need a way to do more with their computing devices.
 These changing roles require increased computing power, device portability and flexibility to work from anywhere.

 Through technology like Samsung DeX, employees and management can enhance productivity while using a smartphone as their primary computing device.
 The DeX docking station provides an easy way to connect a monitor, keyboard, mouse and other peripherals to smoothly transition between mobile and desktop-based workflows.
 The new DeX pad even lets you use your phone’s touchscreen as a trackpad, and with a future update, will enable the on-screen keyboard as well — for those times when you really need to travel light.

 DeX lets users access the data on their phone in a traditional desktop environment, expand commonly used applications to a full monitor for better visibility, and utilize virtual desktops for convenient data sharing — making information universally accessible while reducing the device count in the warehouse.